 Yes.
 Assignments given to all students use the same proficiency scores that appear on the report card.
 In addition, class assignments also contain descriptive feedback aligned to the specific objective being taught to communicate student progress.

-How does the new report card format show a child's academic performance?
+How does the standard-based report card format show a student's academic performance?

 The proficiency score assigned to each standard shows a parent how well his/her child is progressing in a specific skill of a subject area.